tBaxter/another-rodeo/src/pages/about.md

 parent: 'Web Things'
 ---

+### {{ page.date | prettyDate}}

+I've added a lot more content this week as I consolidate various things I've had on other websites and bring it all here.
+That means my Smart Camper content is here now and I'll be retiring smartercamper.com, and I've started bringing over a bunch of the bike content from re-cycled.net.
+I'll be retiring that one, too.

+I've also pulled in the Giant List of Questions for Prospective Employers.
+I'm experimenting with embedding that here as a Github submodule.
+We'll see how well it works.

+### Jan 30, 2024

+As I begin to diverge from the perfectly nice [11ty Netlify jumpstart template](https://github.com/5t3ph/11ty-netlify-jumpstart/generate), I've changed the main logo image and theme colors.
+Those who have known me for awhile will recognize the horseshoe isn't just a nod to this site's name, it's also the same horseshoe found on Gretsch guitars, in particular the Gretsch 6120 Chet Atkins.
+I created the Gretsch Pages in 1995 and over time it became the leading resource and community for Gretsch guitar owners.
+After 25 years I retired, but not without some regrets.
+It was a huge part of my life for a very long time.
+Just seemed right to have a little homage here.

 ## We're doing it live

 I'm Carter Baxter.
 I like to tinker with things.
-You can read more about me on Linkedin, on Github, or on Mastodon.
+You can read more about me on [Linkedin](https://www.linkedin.com/in/carter-baxter/), on [Github](https://github.com/tBaxter), or on [Mastodon](https://mastodon.social/@tbaxter).

-This site is a little clearinghouse for various experiments and projects I've taken on and tinkered.
+This site is a little clearinghouse for various experiments and projects I've taken on and tinkered with.
 Because it's all about the projects, we'll treat the site as a project, too, and build it out live.

 We're starting from the [11ty Netlify jumpstart template](https://github.com/5t3ph/11ty-netlify-jumpstart/generate) and going from there.
 If I don't abandon the project, it should be constantly changing.
 We'll see where it goes.

-### {{ page.date | prettyDate}}

-As I begin to diverge from the perfectly nice [11ty Netlify jumpstart template](https://github.com/5t3ph/11ty-netlify-jumpstart/generate), I've changed the main logo image and theme colors.
-Those who have known me for awhile will recognize the horseshoe isn't just a nod to this site's name, it's also the same horseshoe found on Gretsch guitars, in particular the Gretsch 6120 Chet Atkins.
-I created the Gretsch Pages in 1995 and over time it became the leading resource and community for Gretsch guitar owners.
-After 25 years I retired, but not without some regrets.
-It was a huge part of my life for a very long time.
-Just seemed right to have a little homage here.

 <!--